 MatthewF.Wilson,Ph.D.

-Currently Senior Director of Research Translation and AI Strategy at Baylor's Institute for Global Human Flourishing, where I'm developing AI-powered instruments for wellbeing research.
+Director of Research Translation and AI Strategy at Baylor's Institute for Global Human Flourishing, where I develop AI-powered instruments for wellbeing research.

 What I Build